kanaria69/Mainecoco/README.md

-## What is worse then finding a worm in your Apple?
-Finding half a worm in your Apple.
+## The Swiss must've been pretty confident in their chances of victory if they included a corkscrew in their army knife.